Battle-monkey/Open-Arcade-layout-tester-and-creator/README.md

 -Create a drag selection tool, capable to select variuos items at the same time and move or center on the canvas

+-Export png fuction--------------done

+-Posibility of moving elements wi  th 0.5mm steps with keyboard arrows-------------done

+-Adding a grid to have some references--------------done

 -Layouts to come

   -~~Noir~~----------------done